NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 The GDC Data Transfer Tool is used to upload the actual file.

-Once the user has uploaded the metadata through the Upload Data Wizard (e.g., read_group and submitted file metadata), they will be able to download the manifest from the transaction report.
+Once the user has uploaded metadata through the Upload Data Wizard (e.g., read_group and submitted file metadata),  the manifest will be available for download from the transaction report.

 **Note:** You can also download the manifest from the "Submittable Data Files" section of the Browse menu.

 [![Transaction Manifest](images/GDC_Submission_Transactions_Get_Manifest_2.png)](images/GDC_Submission_Transactions_Get_Manifest_2.png "Click to see the full image.")

-Users can use this manifest to upload their actual files to the GDC Data Transfer Tool.
+Users can use this manifest to upload their actual files with the GDC Data Transfer Tool.
 Please refer to the [GDC Data Transfer Tool's User Guide](../Data_Transfer_Tool/Users_Guide/Getting_Started.md) for more information.

 ## Download Previously Uploaded Files